Creating a Viking Ocean Cruise Packing List involves knowing what to bring as well as what not to bring.

 TIP: Some churches ask that women not wear anything too revealing and to cover their shoulders.
-You can either bring along a cardigan in your tote or else tuck a folded shawl there it is required.
+You can either bring a cardigan in your tote or tuck a folded shawl in it, in case it is required.

 Especially if you are traveling to Europe, adding a well-tied scarf to your outfit adds a bit of elegance and protects your neck from getting chilled.

 Comfortable walking shoes are essential.
 You may be getting on and off tenders, walking over cobblestone streets, and doing more walking than you usually do at home.
 Bringing two pairs of walking shoes will allow you to alternate between them.
 Don’t risk falling by wearing flip-flops or heels outdoors, although they can be perfect in your cabin.

 These Vionic slip-on walking shoes are supportive and come in a variety of widths, including extra-wide.
 They have orthotic insoles for arch support.